JohnBrann/TD3/README.md

-This is an implementation of the TD3 algorithm that uses simulation environments from Gymnasium by OpenAi.
+This is an implementation of the TD3 algorithm that uses the simulation environments from Gymnasium by OpenAi.

 This is one of the training runs on the Bipedal Walker simulation environement.
-We were able top acheive successful results after 1200 episodes.
+We were able top acheive successful results after roughly 1200 episodes.

 ![image](https://github.com/JohnBrann/TD3/blob/main/runs/bipedalwalker.png)